gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 3. Once the state has been parsed, we *Post* a *GREETING* message from our *Resources.resx* and *Call* the *LocationDialog*

 ### LocationDialog
-Create a new class or code file named *LocationDialog.cs* in the *Dialogs* directory and replace with the following code:
+Create a new class or code file named *LocationDialog.cs* in the *Dialogs* directory and replace its contents with the following code:

 ```csharp